evalf/nutils-SI/README.md

     >>> v / SI.parse('m/s')
     21.0

-To simplify this fairly common situation, any operation involving a Quantity and a string is handled by parsing the latter automatically.
+To simplify the fairly common situation that the reference quantity is a unit or another parsed value, any operation involving a Quantity and a string is handled by parsing the latter automatically.

     >>> v / 'm/s'
     21.0